Table Of Contents

 6. Sematext – Monitor Azure along with on-premise and other cloud environments

 Sematext is a real-time Azure metrics, events, and logs monitoring platform for enterprises.
-Once you install the Sematext Agent in your Azure cloud, it’ll go to work monitoring multiple Linux infrastructure metrics, including CPU, disk utilization, memory, package inventory, and events.
+Once you install the Sematext Agent in your Azure cloud, it’ll monitor multiple Linux infrastructure metrics, including CPU, disk utilization, memory, package inventory, and events.

-To get started, Sematext provides dashboard templates, a split screen function for comparisons, and an alerts management feature to notify engineers of critical issues quickly.
+To get started, Sematext provides dashboard templates, a split screen function for comparisons, and an alert management feature to quickly notify engineers of critical issues.
 Better yet, Sematext Monitoring covers containers, databases, transaction tracing, servers, and inventory monitoring.

 7. Paessler PRTG – Azure virtual machines monitoring and security